Baltoli/project-docs/notes/log.md

   * Look into the problem / bug / misunderstanding relating to using multiple pointers with the same automaton.
 If no solution then ping Jon on Slack to get his thoughts.
+* Progress today:
+  * Fixed the systematic errors with the test suite, and have identified a possible regression in the parser.
+  * Parser regression notes:
+    * ParseArg -> MemberExpr branch -> ParseStructField -> ParseArg -> ???
+    * Need to figure out what the next branch is!
+    * Left a TODO in the right place to pick up where the error seems to manifest itself first.
+Should look at why the incorrect branch makes two goes round the function!